grame-cncm/faustdoc/src/tutorials/signal-api.md

 ```
 <!-- /faust-run -->

-Can be built using some auxiliary functions, here written in C:
+Can be built using the sollowing helper functions, here written in C:

 ```C++
 static Signal decimalpart(Signal x)